beevik/go6502/README.md

 go6502
 ======

-The go6502 package implements a 6502 CPU instruction set, emulator, assembler, and disassembler.
+The go6502 package implements a 6502 CPU emulator, assembler, disassembler, and debugger.

 See http://godoc.org/github.com/beevik/go6502 for the godoc-formatted API documentation.

-The assembler and disassembler are currently under construction, so they may have a significant number of bugs.
+This project is currently under construction and is changing frequently.

 ### Example